hellonearth311/ProdigyMathGameHacking/README.md

   - The Prodigy Hacking Extension, used to inject our modified gamefiles into Prodigy.
 - [Redirector](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/tree/master/redirector)
   - The server side!
 We can modify the game files to expose APIs, add cheat menus, and disable anti-cheat!
+   ## What do I do if hacks are down?
+Our hacks <b> may </b> be down at any moment.
+If they are, keep in mind collaborators will try and fix this ASAP.
+Staff will change the title of README.md to "Hacks are down" if this happens.
+If hacks are not working and you have tried everything to get them to work, but there is no "Hacks are down" notice, contact a collaborator.